 - Gayngst: Many of her Wicked songs have this subtext, especially "Let It Show."

 - Hidden Track: Track 14 on Through the Gash isn't listed on the album or liner notes.

-- Iyashikei: Her non scary songs are often very sad, but comforting in depictions of a hopeful future and afterlife.
+- Iyashikei: Her non-scary songs are often very sad, but comforting in depictions of a hopeful future and afterlife.

 - Make It Look Like an Accident: Sung verbatim in "The Necklace of Marie Antoinette."

-- The Dark Side Will Make You Forget: "And Your Little Dog Too."
-It's also a major tearjerker, as it shows how truly disillusioned Elphaba has become, speaking to Dorothy as though she was her mother, all while saying incredibly creepy things.
+- The Dark Side Will Make You Forget: "And Your Little Dog Too" shows how disillusioned Elphaba has become, speaking to Dorothy as though she was her mother, all while saying incredibly creepy things.